gabriel-dval/mnist_cnns/README.md

 macOS command line

-    conda env create -f mnist.yml
+    python mnist_fc.py

-When running the notebooks, please make sure you input the proper data path and keep the images associated with the notebook in its directory.
+When running the notebook, please make sure you input the proper data path and keep the images associated with the notebook in its directory.

 ## Authors